harlanhaskins/Personal-Site/_posts/2014-02-18-bogosort-an-analysis-of-random.markdown

 ![Charts]({{ page.photo-folder }}/chart.png)

 You can find all of my code [on my GitHub](http://github.com/harlanhaskins/Bogo-Sort).
+Try it for yourself!